Eve-ning/Eve-ning.github.io/_posts/2025-12-21-poison-srs-end-game.md

 worth it.
 A quick market survey of a subpar replica costs around 70D.
 We feel that it's just better to stick with United in Dream.

+## Runegrafts

+We additionally take 2 Runegrafts, which are good QoL

+- Runegraft of the Warp[^rune-warp]
+  > - Buffs on you expire 30% slower
+  > - Debuffs on you expire 30% faster
+  > - Limited to 1 Runegraft of the Warp
+- Runegraft of the Fortress[^rune-fortress]
+  > - 10% reduced Attributes
+  > - 40% increased Global Defences
+  > - Limited to 1 Runegraft of the Fortress

+> Runegraft of the Fortress may require you to get an Attribute cluster if you
+> haven't.
+Though I believe it's worth the effort

 ## Changes to Auras/Buffs

 We revise the auras/buffs that is used.
 Some aren't "auras" but we just lump